Dmitrijevv/simple-to-do/README.md

 ## 🛠️ Usage
 Simply start the development server and open `http://localhost:3000` in your browser.
 You can add new tasks, mark them as completed, or delete them.

-## 📜 License
-This project is licensed under the MIT License.

----

-Feel free to contribute or suggest improvements! 😊